keremkaramann/keremkaraman/README.md

   #Trade-offs and Limitations

 - Tilt logic simplified I did not consider torque difference, it was complex to implement.
+- I only implemented localstorage logic partially, its not finished.

 #AI Assistance